VS800624/javaScript_practice_and_revise/README.md

 3. Promises and mutation observer are stored in API environment and then transferred to microtask queue.
 4. Event loop continuously observes call stack and when it is empty it transfers task to call stack.
 5. Micro task is given priority over callback tasks.
-6. Too many micro tasks generated can cause Starvation (nit giving time to callback tasks to execute).
+6. Too many micro tasks generated can cause Starvation (not giving time to callback tasks to execute).

  ┌─────────────────────┐
  │      Call Stack     │